 The student application form can be found here

-The 2019 edition of the Conference was held in Glasgow (U.K.) on April 10-12, 2019.
-It has been hosted by University of Glasgow.
-Further details and information available here.
+The 2020 edition of the Conference will be held in Pisa (Italy) on April 23-24, 2020.
+It will be hosted by the University of Pisa, has been unfortunately cancelled due to Covid-19 pandemic.

 The list of past editions of the conference can be found here